mbsa-tud/tsad_platform/README.md

 ## Overview

-On the top of the platform you will find the `Settings` menu and siz different `Panels`:
+On the top of the platform you will find the `Settings` menu and six different `Panels`:

 <img src="media/final_panels.png" alt="Panels" title="Panels" width=600/>